KxSystems/docs-v1/docs/cloud/aws/benchmarking.md

 throughput even for a single reader thread.

-## Network configuration

-The network configuration used in the tests:

-The host build was CentOS 7.4, with Kernel 3.10.0-693.el7.x86\_64.
-The ENS module was installed but not configured.
-The default instance used in these test reports was `r4.4xlarge`.

-Total network bandwidth on this model is “up-to” 10Gb/sec.

-For storage, this is documented by AWS as provisioning up to 3,500 Mb/s, equivalent to 437 Mb/sec of EBS bandwidth, per node, bi-directional.
-We met these discrete values as seen in most of our individual kdb+ tests.

 ## Baseline result – using a physical server

+All the appendices refer to tests on AWS.

 To see how EC2 nodes compare to a physical server, we show the results of running the same set of benchmarks on a server running natively, bare metal, instead of on a virtualized server on the Cloud.

-For the physical server, we benchmarked a two-socket Broadwell E5-2620 v4 @ 2.10GHz; 128GB DDR4 2133 MHz.
-This used one
-Micron PCIe NVMe drive, with CentOS 7.3.
-For the block device settings, we set the device read-ahead settings to 32KB and the queue depths to
-64. It is important to note this is just a reference point and not a full solution for a typical HDB.
+For the physical server, we benchmarked a two-socket Broadwell E5-2620 v4 @ 2.10&nbsp;GHz; 128&nbsp;GB DDR4 2133&nbsp;MHz.
+This used one Micron PCIe NVMe drive, with CentOS 7.3.
+For the block device settings, we set the device read-ahead settings to 32&nbsp;KB and the queue depths to 64.
+It is important to note this is just a reference point and not a full solution for a typical HDB.
 This is because the number of target drives at your disposal here will limited by the number of slots in the server.

 Highlights:

 ### Creating a memory list

-The Mb/sec that can be laid out in a simple list allocation/creation in kdb+.
+The MB/sec that can be laid out in a simple list allocation/creation in kdb+.
 Here we create a list of longs of approximately half the size of available RAM in the server.